 Cannabidiol can be found in many different products ranging from over-the-counter anxiety and sleep aids to popular foods and candies.
 The Agriculture Improvement Act of 2018 removed hemp from the federal government’s list of controlled substances however, not all CBD is derived from the help plant which results in a fluctuation of the level of THC (delta-9-tetrahydrocannabinol) contained in the product.
 Products containing CBD may not specify which plant the oil was derived from thereby making an accurate level of THC contained in the product impossible to determine.

-CBD is prohibited in the U.S. Navy and CAN make you fail a Urinalysis.
+CBD is prohibited in the U.S. Army and CAN make you fail a Urinalysis.

 The Agriculture Improvement Act of 2018 legalized hemp that contains less than .3 percent THC but the CBD industry is not yet well regulated.
 The lack of proper regulations contributes to the fluctuation of THC levels thereby making it entirely possible for a service member who has partaken of CBD products to test positive on a urinalysis.
 A positive urinalysis can cause a service member to be charged with an Article 92 violation and an Article 112a violation of the UCMJ resulting in potentially catastrophic damage to their career.